Exclamation mark: History

-In the 15th century, the exclamation mark was introduced into English printing to show emphasis.
-It was later called by many names, including point of admiration (1611), note of exclamation or admiration (1657), sign of admiration or exclamation, exclamation point (1824), and finally, exclamation mark (1839).
+Linguists (people who study language) say that the exclamation mark comes from a Latin exclamation of joy, namely io, similar to "hooray".
+Writers would write io at the end of sentences to show happiness.
+Over time, these writers made a set of changes to io, such as placing the "I" above the "O", and making the "O" smaller until it turned into a dot.
+This set of changes turned io to the exclamation mark.

+The exclamation mark comes from the mid-14th century, when the writer Iacopo Alpoleio da Urbisaglia made it.
+The linguist Florence Hazrat says he "was really annoyed" that people read emotional text with no emotion, leading him to create the exclamation mark.
+His early exclamation mark looked similar to the modern one, it was a period with an apostrophe above it.
+It was used to show emotions such as admiration and surprise.
+In his text, he named it the punctus admirativus/exclamativus, although this name fell out of use.

+The exclamation mark was first used by the writer Coluccio Salutati in the early 15th century, which led to its common usage.
+Shortly after, English printers (people who operate printing presses) started to use the exclamation mark in their printing to give emphasis to sentences.

-Many older or portable typewriters did not have the exclamation mark.
-Instead the user typed a full stop and then backspaced and overtyped an apostrophe.
+Older or portable typewriters often did not have the exclamation mark, to replicate it users typed a period, backspaced, and then typed an apostrophe.

 Slang and other names for the exclamation mark

 Now obsolete, the name ecphoneme was documented in the early 20th century.

-In the 1950s, secretarial dictation and typesetting manuals in America referred to the mark as "bang", perhaps from comic books – where the ! appeared in dialogue balloons to represent a gun being fired – although the nickname probably emerged from letterpress printing.
-This "bang" usage is behind the names of the interrobang, an unconventional typographic character, and a shebang, a feature of Unix computer systems.
+In the 1950s, secretarial dictation and typesetting manuals in America referred to the mark as "bang", perhaps from comic books – where the ! appeared in dialogue bubbles to represent a gun being fired, although the nickname probably emerged from letterpress printing.
+This "bang" usage is behind the names of the interrobang, an unconventional typographic character, and the shebang, a feature of Unix computer systems.

 In the printing world, the exclamation mark can be called a screamer, a gasper, a slammer, a dog's cock, or a startler.